sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Rides_by_Hour_of_Day.md

 ##### Interpretation

 The clear peak around **5 PM** suggests:

-- After-work recreation or errands.
+- After work recreation or errands.
 - Possible casual commuting behavior.

 The modest morning volume and sustained midday usage indicate that, while some rides may be utilitarian, many are likely discretionary trips by locals.

 ##### Technical Notes